MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/hotel.md

 For example, if the fixed bid is $5 and the multiplier is 1.05, the final bid is $5.25.
 Using the same multiplier, if the percentage bid is 5% and the total room rate is $100, the final bid is $5.25.

 **Update:** Optional.
-To remove an existing country bid modifier, set the corresponding field to "delete_value".
+To remove an existing country bid multiplier, set the corresponding field to "delete_value".
 For example, if you no longer want to modify the base bid for US and DE, set both the *Country US* and *Country DE* fields to "delete_value".

 ## <a name="datetypedefault"></a>DateType Default
 Adjust the base bid if the user didn't search for hotels using specific dates.